-Creating a Custom Role in Microsoft Azure
+Creating Custom Role in Microsoft Azure

-3. Select one of the following options to proceed:
+3. Choose one of the following options:

-a) 'Start from scratch'.
-Open the tab Permissions → Add permissions.
+On the ‘Permissions’ tab, select Add permissions.
 Copy and paste Microsoft.Storage/storageAccounts/listKeys/action in the Search for a permission box to select Microsoft Storage.
-Check the box near the permission.
-Click Add.

 The permission Microsoft.Storage/storageAccounts/listKeys/action